abanskota/t81_577_data_science/weekly_materials/week3/docs/top-nine-best-practices.md

 ## 8. Optimize your code for performance

 The most common goal of code optimization is to make python code run faster and in other times to reduce memory usage.
 In data science projects with very large dataset, code speed and memory usage can be huge bottlenecks for quick prototyping.
-Dataset could be very large even for servers with very high memory and compute process and can significantly slow down your code.
-So any gain in code performance can go a very long way.
-While there are packages-specific tricks such as that for pandas and numpy (we will cover in the Week 5), some tricks and tips for general python can be found [here](https://www.geeksforgeeks.org/optimization-tips-python-code/) and [here]().
+Dataset could be very large even for distributed systems and servers with high memory and compute process; and can significantly slow down the runtime of a code.
+While there are packages-specific best-practices that we will go over for pandas and numpy in Week 5, some tricks and tips for general python programming can be found [here](https://www.geeksforgeeks.org/optimization-tips-python-code/) and [here](https://www.techbeamers.com/essential-python-tips-tricks-programmers/).

 ## 9. Perform unit testing